Dimterion/Crypto-finder/README.md

 # Crypto currencies finder application

-This an application to search for and get information about the crupto currencies
+This is an application to search for and get information about the crupto currencies

 WORK IN PROGRESS